yramon/yramon.github.io/index.md

 ## Teaching & Other projects
 * Assistant of *Data Mining* course of Prof. dr. ir.
 David Martens. <br/> University of Antwerp, Faculty of Business & Economics. <br/> Responsible for the Data Science Challenge (in collaboration with AXA Bank) and the Python tutorials.

 * Co-organizer of [Summer School](https://www.uantwerpen.be/en/about-uantwerp/faculties/faculty-of-business-and-economics/studying-and-education/programmes/summer-schools/usa-washington/) *The American Business Environment* in Washington D.C.
-(USA). <br/> Will take place in July 2020.
+(USA) together with Jonas Vandenbruaene. <br/> Will take place in July 2020.